Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 ### Connect a VR Headset

-Connect a VR headset to your computer and make sure you installed the correct SDK according to our [prerequisites](../miscellaneous/prerequisites.md).
+Connect a VR headset to your computer and make sure you installed the correct SDK as described in the [Project Setup](../setup-guides/03-project-setup.md) guide.

 If you have opened an advanced example, take a look at the `[COURSE_CONTROLLER]` scene object.
 You will notice that `Course Mode` is set to `Default`.
 This prefab provides a trainer with real time controls for the training execution on the monitor.
 With it, a trainer is able to see the current training status, start, reset, and mute the training, pick a chapter and skip a step, choose a language and the training mode to use.